How Long Does a DWI Stay on Your Record in Texas?

 What Steps Must I Take To Get My DWI Nondisclosed?

-If you have completed your DWI deferred adjudication or probation and qualify based upon the conditions listed above, you must then do the following:
+If you have completed your DWI deferred adjudication or probation and qualify based upon the conditions listed above and have waited the statutory time frame for eligibility, you must then do the following:

 - File a Petition for Nondisclosure with the County Criminal Court,